BitgesellOfficial/bitgesell/doc/developer-notes.md

 Several parts of the repository are subtrees of software maintained elsewhere.

-Some of these are maintained by active developers of Bitgesell Core, in which case changes should go directly upstream without being PRed directly against the project.
+Normally, these are maintained by active developers of Bitgesell Core, in which case changes should go directly upstream without being PRed directly against the project.
 They will be merged back in the next subtree merge.